 There are several ways to import citations into RefWorks:

-- Direct Export: This function allows you to directly export citations from several of our databases including EBSCO, ebrary, and CQ Researcher.
+- Direct Export: This function allows you to directly export citations from several of our databases including Business Source Complete, ebrary, CQ Researcher, ProQuest, and others.
 In the databases, you will select the option to directly export your citation - keep an eye out for "RefWorks" or its logo.
 A RefWorks window will pop up and show the result of the import.

 - Save Citations as a Text File (.txt) and import into RefWorks: After you save the text file of the citation from a database and select and copy the text.
 Select Import from the References menu in RefWorks and paste the text into the text box under the selection Import Data from the following Text.
 Select the database the citation came from in the Import Filter/Data Source drop down menu.
 Then click Import.

 - Copy and Paste: Select the Add New Reference under the References menu to manually type or copy and paste citation information into each field of the reference.

 - For ProQuest databases, you can automatically sync citations with RefWorks.
 First, you must create a "My Research" account in ProQuest.
 While doing that, ProQuest will ask if you want to link your ProQuest and RefWorks accounts.
 Once you do that, anything you save to "My Research" in ProQuest will appear in your RefWorks account.